natura-cosmeticos/natds-js/docs/roadmap.md

 # Roadmap

-The roadmap is a living document, and it is likely that priorities will change, but the list belows should give some indication of our plans for the next releases and for the future.
+The roadmap is a living document, and it is likely that priorities will change, but the following list should give some indication of our plans for the next releases and for the future.

 ## Technical Priorities